Efficient Tensor Decomposition with Boolean Factors: Related Work

 \section{Related Work}

-\paragraph{Latent feature models.} Our work is related to estimating latent feature models.
-For the non-parametric setting with Indian Buffet Process(IBP) prior, many \cite{ghahramani2006infinite,doshi2009accelerated,broderick2013mad} have studied estimation procedures based on Markov Chain Monte Carlo (MCMC) \cite{doshi2009accelerated} or variational inference \cite{doshi2009variational}.
-For the parametric version of the model, \cite{tung2014spectral, anandkumar2014tensor, jaffe2018learning} propose to use spectral methods to estimate the moments of the distribution at different orders, but can suffer from high sample complexity.
-Under certain identifiability condition, \cite{slawski2013matrix} proposed a convex optimization algorithm by selecting a maximal affine independent subset.
-However, the selection process in their algorithm has an exponential computational complexity.
-Perhaps the work that is most related to ours is \cite{yen2017latent} in which a convex estimator for matrix latent feature models which under certain identifiability conditions achieves a linear sample complexity.

 \paragraph{Tensor decomposition.} Tensor decomposition has been the subject of extensive study; please see the review paper by \cite{kolda2009tensor} and references therein.
-Most tensor factorization work focuses on extracting high-order structure with real-value components.
-Due to the non-convex nature of low-rank tensors, \cite{gandy2011tensor, tomioka2013convex} propose to use n-mode nuclear norm as a convex surrogate and solve the problem using alternating direction method of multipliers (ADMM).
-Solving convex surrogates have global guarantees but can suffer from high computational costs. \cite{bahadori2014fast} designed a non-convex solver based on greedy matching pursuit and demonstrate significant speedup.
-There has also been work on binary tensor decomposition where the input tensor has binary values \cite{miettinen2011boolean, rai2015scalable}, which is different from our problem where the learned components are binary. \cite{perros2018sustain} have a similar formulation of the problem but propose a heuristic based on alternating least squares.
-To the best of our knowledge, our work is the first algorithm for learning tensor decomposition with binary components with theoretical guarantees.
+Most tensor factorization work focuses on extracting high-order structure with continues-value factors.
+For instance, \cite{jain2014provable,sharan2017orthogonalized} proposed orthogonalized ALS to decompose a tensor alternatively but are only limited to orthogonal factors. \cite{gandy2011tensor, tomioka2013convex, williams2018unsupervised} developed nuclear norm regularization as a convex surrogate and solve the problem using alternating direction method of multipliers (ADMM).
+But can suffer from high computational costs. \cite{bahadori2014fast} designed a non-convex solver based on a greedy algorithm and demonstrate significant speedup.
+There has also been work on Boolean tensor decomposition where the input tensor has Boolean values \cite{miettinen2011boolean, rai2015scalable}, which is different from our problem where the learned factors are Boolean. \cite{metzler2015clustering, perros2018sustain} proposed algorithms based on alternating least square (ALS) with rounding heuristics.
+To the best of our knowledge, our work is the first algorithm for tensor decomposition with Boolean factors with theoretical guarantees.